imixs/imixs-cloud/doc/COCKROACH.md

 ## The Cockraoch Client

-The cockroach client provides a command line tool to administrate your cluster and to open a SQL client shell to create and edit databases and table schemas.
+The cockroach client provides a command line tool to administrate the cluster and to open a SQL client shell to create and edit databases and table schemas.
 The client is installed as a separate POD within your Kubernetes Cluster.

 To access the client your need a ssh into the client POD